-Although we can use Bitmap for most materials of the objects, but some textures like wall surfaces, tile, wood, oil painting, leather and water, which all have the uneven surface, must use Bump map in order to create them.
+Although we can use Bitmap for most materials of the objects, but some textures like wall surface, tile, wood, oil painting, leather and water, which all have the uneven surface, must use Bump map in order to create them.

-1. Click on the brick cube and open the Material Editor to edit the Bump map to the brick material.
+1. Click on the teapot and open the Material Editor to edit the Bump map to the teapot.
 Under the Maps from the right side of the Material Editor, check the Bump and click on the "m" to open the Texture Editor

-3. Click on the "m" to the right of Bitmap, select the appropriate grey-scale bump map texture for the brick.
+3. Click on the "m" to the right of Bitmap, select the same bushed metal material as used in Diffuse for the teapot.

-Same as before, select Bitmap under the Type pull down menu.
+2. Same as before, select Bitmap under the Type pull down menu.

 4. After importing the map, if the Bump map is the same as the Diffuse map, make sure the U, V Repeat under UVW Transform have the same value.
 For example, if Bump map is using U: 2 and V: 2, the Diffuse map should be the same.
 Otherwise, these two maps will not align correctly.
-Also, start the Multiplier on the left side with value like 1 and increase as necessary.
+Also, start the Multiplier on the left side with smaller value like 0.1.
+If set the Value too high will result an unnatural look of material.